Click on the photos to make them

 PRSL Baldwin AS16 6015

 This PRSL Baldwin AS16 is a one of a kind scratchbuilt plastic shell.
 I acquired it as a shell only in a “no holds barred” buy and trade deal about in about 1993.
 I extensively reworked a drive purchased from eBay for it from a brass 1997 GP30 run.
-There is a page HERE showing the very extensive history and progress of this model.
+Like many other diesels it awaits my attention to complete it someday.

 I would be interested to know if there are any other S Scale